noahtf13/blog/content/blog/moving-to-hugo.md

 # Parting Thoughts
 If it isn't clear from the post, I think Hashnode and Bear Blog are better dev-blog platforms for most cases due to their easy-to-setup and good-looking blogs.

 I think my case was unique since this was more or less an adventure to reassure myself that it can be worthwhile to do things without a solid reason.
 Recently, I had ten days off work, and this fulfilled my craving to get back to something that was somewhat challenging, very rewarding, and unnecessary!

-I hope you enjoyed reading this,  and if so, you can add this blog's [RSS feed](http://noah-ford.com/index.xml) to the reader of your choice.

 [^1]: https://en.wikipedia.org/wiki/Hugo_(software)
 [^2]: https://news.ycombinator.com/item?id=21978306